 When the body is active, it helps cells to be more sensitive to insulin.
 Therefore, exercise can lower glucose levels and improve A1C levels.

-Benefits of exercising:
+Benefits of Exercise for Diabetics

 Exercise helps to improve the overall quality of life.